zbyszeksmiechowicz/microgateway/kubernetes/README.md

 ```

-- Base64 Encode twice the contents of your config file with desired changes.
+- Once you have made desired changes to your config, Base64 Encode twice the contents of  config file.
 ```
 cat ~/.edgemicro/org-env-config.yaml | base64 | tr -d '\n' | base64  | tr -d '\n'
 ```